 Aneesa Muthana, President and Owner of Pioneer Service, discusses how becoming a certified WBE (Women’s Busines Enterprise) has made a difference.

 Pioneer Service has been a women-owned business for many years, but it wasn’t until 2013 that Aneesa finally decided to pursue certification with the WBENC, the most nationally recognized certifying organization.
-For owners of minority-owned and women-owned businesses that are not certified, this may provide some realistic insight on what tese certifications can do for an otherwise sucessful manufacturing company.
+For owners of minority-owned and women-owned businesses that are not certified, this may provide some realistic insight on what these certifications can do for an otherwise successful manufacturing company.

 From Production Machining Magazine 1/24/207 Column: Benefits of Becoming a Certified Women-Owned Business